Looking for a quick and easy way to learn flutenotes for beginners? You’ve found the quintessential guide on how to read music notes for flute.

 - Once you feel comfortable with your memory of the notes, start to practice very simple melodies that you can find in a beginner method book.
 This will strengthen your memory even more, and train your ability to switch between notes smoothly and comfortably.

 Practicing this way also improves your breathing and stamina.
 As you read the music, you’ll be reinforcing a trifecta of musical knowledge: the fingering for the note, its printed placement on the musical staff (what line or space it appears on), and its name (D, E flat, or F, for example).

 - Remember to set specific and realistic goals for yourself.
 Once you’ve learned all the notes in a specific scale, set a long term goal to learn all the flat or sharp notes.
 Then ultimately, you can try to master the chromatic scale.

 Cheat Sheets for Learning Flute Notes

-The best way to learn flute notes is by reinforcing your knowledge in a variety of ways.
+The best way to learn beginner flute music notes is by reinforcing your knowledge in a variety of ways.
 Check out the following five sites that offer cheat sheets and helpful charts on mastering flute notes for beginners.
 Get ready to increase your learning speed, while making flute practice more fun!

 - Flute for Dummies – This page covers learning which hand goes where, as well as finger placement.
 It also includes a complete fingering chart.
 In the beginning, you’ll learn the middle range of notes and over time, you can learn the lowest and highest notes.

-- Flute Fingering Trainer – Test your flute note knowledge here!
+- Flute Fingering Trainer – Test your flute for beginner note knowledge here!
 You can select your desired level (easy, medium, or hard) and then identify each note by clicking on the keys of the flute.
 This will help you learn and reinforce the knowledge you already have.

 - JenniferCluff.com – This is a complete fingering chart, in order from lowest to highest notes.
 You can start by learning the first A listed (in the low octave) and continue upwards to the A that is one octave higher.